 We hope you enjoy your visit here.
 Please come back often and get involved.
 Together we can make a difference.

-Host Kim Kolton who has worked for several years with Author and former investigator Dennis Griffin, along with guest investigators and legal and forensic experts, will examine cases in which the investigations have left questions unanswered, and possible criminal activity unexposed.
+Author and former investigator Dennis Griffin, along with guest investigators and legal and forensic experts, will examine cases in which the investigations have left questions unanswered, and possible criminal activity unexposed.